We all get more introverted as we get older, even the most extroverted among us.

-On many levels, the same is true for me.
-In high school and college, it was normal for me to spend almost every Friday and Saturday night out with friends (even though, as an introvert, it often drained me).
+I’m a classic introvert, but in my teens and twenties, it was normal for me to spend almost every weekend with friends.
 Now, in my thirties, the perfect weekend is one with zero social plans.

-Psychologists have observed intrinsic maturation in people from Germany, the UK, Spain, the Czech Republic, and Turkey.
-They’ve also seen it happen in chimps and monkeys.
+Psychologists have observed intrinsic maturation in people around the world, from Germany, the UK, Spain, the Czech Republic, and Turkey.
+And it’s not just humans; they’ve seen it happen to chimps and monkeys, too.

 Becoming More Introverted Is a Good Thing

 From an evolutionary standpoint, becoming more introverted as we age makes sense, and it’s probably a good thing.